Longitudinal Survey of Immigrants to Canada (LSIC)

 This is a sample survey with a longitudinal design.

 To adequately represent the different immigration patterns in Canada over a one-year period, the sample is made up of 12 cohorts, consisting of 12 independent monthly samples selected over a period of 12 consecutive months.
 The sampling frame for the LSIC is an administrative database of all landed immigrants to Canada that comes from Citizenship and Immigration Canada.
 The sample was created using a two-stage stratified sampling method.
 The first stage involved the selection of Immigrating Units (IU) using a probability proportional to size method.
 The second stage involved the selection of one IU member within each selected IU.
 The selected member of the IU is called the longitudinal respondent (LR).
 Only the LR is followed throughout the survey.

 The survey involves a longitudinal design with immigrants being interviewed at three different times: at six months, two years, and four years after landing in Canada.
-The sample design has been developed using a "funnel-shaped" approach--i.e. a monotonic design--therefore only immigrants that responded to the Wave 1 interview were traced for the Wave 2 interview and only those that responded to the Wave 2 interview were traced for the Wave 3 interview.
+The sample design has been developed using a "funnel-shaped" approach--i.e. a monotonic design--therefore only immigrants that responded to the Wave 1 interview were traced for the Wave 2 interview and only those that respond to the Wave 2 interview will be traced for the Wave 3 interview.

-Please refer to Chapter 7.0 (Sample Selection) of the Wave 3 User Guide for detailed information.
+Please refer to Chapter 5.0 (Survey Methodology) of the Wave 1 User Guide for detailed information.

 Responding to this survey is voluntary.

 All of the information for the sampled individuals was collected in a face-to-face, or telephone interview when a face-to-face was not possible, using a computer-assisted interviewing (CAI) application.
 Interviews were conducted in one of 15 languages.
 The 15 languages selected cover approximately 93% of the immigrant population in Canada.
 For Wave 1, interviews lasted approximately 90 minutes.